-Many organisms require a circulatory system in order to distribute nutrients and materials throughout the body in an efficient matter.
+Many animals use a circulatory system to distribute nutrients and materials throughout the body in an efficient matter.
 There are two types of circulatory systems: open and closed.
 Each system has its advantages and disadvantages.
 Although the closed system is more advanced and allows for quicker distribution, many invertebrates and other animals are better suited to the simpler open system.

 Open Circulatory System